Skip to content

 How much space should I leave around a sofa?

 You should leave at least 30–36″ for main walkways and 14–18″ between the sofa and a coffee table.
-These clearances ensure the room remains functional and comfortable.
+These clearances help keep the room functional and comfortable.

 Does sofa depth matter when choosing size?